TonyIvchenko/playground/README.md

 ```

 If you omit the port for `disasters` or `ctscan`, `PORT` defaults to `8080`.
 The `test` service only needs `make run test`.
-`make smoke` currently supports the browser apps plus the web services with `/health`; the Redis-backed `test` service still uses its README-specific smoke flow.
+`make smoke` currently supports the browser apps plus the web services with `/health`.
+The `test` service is still checked through the dedicated README-local-run path instead of the HTTP smoke helper because it is a Redis-backed worker, not a web app.

 Set service-specific environment variables as needed: